 “A non-Muslim asks an imam, “Why is the female head covering compulsory in Islam?”
 He smiles gently and produces two lollipops.
 One covered with the shiny plastic wrapper, but the other, he rips the plastic cover off and drops on the ground.

 ‘Now, which lollipop would you like to eat?’
 He asks the non-Muslim.

 ‘Why, that’s easy.
 The one that’s still clean.’
 The non-Muslim says confidently, pointing to the one the Imam still held.

-‘Well, that’s the same way with our women in Islam,’ the Imam says, ‘We keep our women protected with the hijab, pure and chaste until marriage.
+‘Well, that’s the same with our women in Islam,’ the Imam says, ‘We keep them protected with the hijab; pure and chaste until marriage.
 They’re protected from the gaze of men, that is its beauty.’”

 I first heard that when I was thirteen years old.
-I was the typical Muslim American teenage girl: struggling to fit in with those around me, I dealt with body image issues alone.
-It was a struggle I kept to myself, laughing when my family made fun of the way I looked, punishing myself later with binges on dark chocolate chips I hid next to my bed.
-A tomboy, I was the girl that every guy liked hanging out with, but never the one that the guys developed crushes on.
+I was the typical Muslim American teenage girl: struggling to fit in with those around me, dealing with body image issues alone.
+It was a struggle I kept to myself, laughing when my family made fun of the way I looked, later binging on the dark chocolate chips I hid next to my bed in despair.
+I was a tomboy, the girl that every guy liked hanging out with, but never the one that they developed crushes on.